kionactf/coppersmith/README.md

 Alternatively, you may use linearization strategy and/or apply rootfind_ZZ directly.
 For example, if you want to solve $f=ax^2+by \pmod{N}$, first define ${f_\mathbb{Z}}=ax'+by+kN \in \mathbb{Z}[x',y,k]$, then apply rootfind_ZZ (or other integer polynomial solver) with bound $[X^2, Y]$ (we search $k$ with bruteforce).
 If we can assume $|k|$ is small, the system will be solved.
 Note that Coppersmith methods does not necessarily find algebraically independent polynomial sets.
 So you might have to solve same polynomial system $f_\mathbb{Z}$ even if you forced to apply Coppersmith method. rootfind_ZZ.solve_root_triangulate tries to solve non-zero dimensional linear system.

 Note that rootfind_ZZ does not necessarily find all roots, but only a few roots.
 Finding roots over integer is not easy, so you should not use the package for multiple roots included system.
 You can devise some methods for avoiding multiple roots.
 Some method might be narrowing bounds range by converting variables.
+Some rootfind_ZZ internal functions assume that a root exist near bounds.

 ## Contribution